 In June 2019, the Company executed a clinical collaboration agreement with GEIS for the development of camsirubicin in patients with advanced soft tissue sarcoma ("ASTS").
 GEIS will be the study sponsor and will lead a multi-country, randomized, open-label Phase 2 clinical trial to evaluate camsirubicin head-to-head against the current 1st-line treatment for ASTS, doxorubicin.
-Enrollment of the trial is anticipated to begin in the second half of 2020 and will include approximately 170 ASTS patients.
+Enrollment of the trial is anticipated to begin at the end of 2020 or early 2021, and will include approximately 170 ASTS patients.
 The Company will provide study drug and supplemental financial support for the clinical trial averaging approximately \$2 million to \$3 million per year.
-During the three and six months ended June 30, 2020, the Company incurred approximately \$33,000 in GEIS clinical-related expenses.
-In addition, the Company incurred approximately \$246,000 and \$264,000 in clinical material manufacturing and database management expenses for the Phase 2 camsirubicin clinical trial for the three and six months ended June 30, 2020, the company can terminate the agreement by providing GEIS with advance notice, and without affecting the Company's rights and ownership to any intellectual property or clinical data.
+During the three and nine months ended September 30, 2020, the Company incurred \$400,320 and \$612,304, respectively, in expenses under the GEIS agreement and other clinical-related expenses including clinical material manufacturing and database management expenses in support of GEIS's Phase 2 camsirubicin clinical trial.
+During the three and nine months ended September 30, 2019, the Company incurred nominal expense related to the GEIS collaboration.
+The Company can terminate the agreement by providing GEIS with advance notice, and without affecting the Company's rights and ownership to any intellectual property or clinical data.